The Practice Rooms has become recognised as a major centre for counselling in it's centres across England.

 Remember that the Q in LGBTQIA+ represents those who are questioning, as well as ‘queer’, says Kate Ashley, who offers support for anyone working through their sexual identity…

 At emotional or challenging times, it's normal to find it hard to communicate, but sometimes anxiety can have a longer-term impact on someone’s ability to communicate.
-Dr Rachael Adams explains the difference, and when to seek help…
+Dr Racael Adams explains the difference, and when to seek help…

 Society often perpetuates the notion that men should be strong, stoic, unemotional, and resilient in the face of adversity.
 Misma Hemming, from our Exeter and Bristol centres, considers taking a different approach…